Lisa Marie Presley, daughter of Elvis, dies aged 54 | Entertainment

 Lisa Marie Presley, daughter of Elvis, dies aged 54

-Lisa Marie Presley, a musician and the only daughter of rock 'n' roll legend Elvis Presley, died on Thursday after being rushed to a Los Angeles-area hospital, her mother said.
+Singer Lisa Marie Presley, the only daughter of the "King of Rock 'n' Roll," Elvis Presley, died on Thursday at the age of 54 after being rushed to a Los Angeles-area hospital, her mother said.
 "It is with a heavy heart that I must share the devastating news that my beautiful daughter Lisa Marie has left us," her mother, Priscilla Presley, said in a statement.
-Lisa Marie Presley was 54.

 "She was the most passionate, strong and loving woman I have ever known.
 We ask for privacy as we try to deal with this profound loss," the statement added.
 Lisa Marie Presley suffered cardiac arrest in her home in the Los Angeles suburb of Calabasas, according to entertainment website TMZ.
 She was then taken to hospital on Thursday.